For the last 15 years Samerth has been working in the Kutch district, one the most rain deficient regions in India.

 With efforts of the SAMERTH team and community participation the tribal people were able to access government health facilities of which 135 are men and 104 are women.

-One important dimension of poverty in tribal Chhattisgarh was found to be the situation of chronic hunger and food insecurity.
+One important dimension of poverty in tribal Chhattisgarh was found to be rampant, chronic hunger and food insecurity.
 The major brunt of these problems is borne by women and children.

-We have focused on training women, empowering the community through RTE and RTI and helped them find their voices in order to demand their rights.
+We have focused on training women, empowering the community through RTE and RTI and helped them in finding their voices in order

-To provide life skills training – (a module specially developed that includes legal literacy, information on rights
+To provide life skills training – (a module specially developed that includes legal literacy, inf

-To create a cadre of 20 women from five different geographical locations of Ahmedabad, train them as paralegal, give them legal support and empower
+To create a cadre of 20 women from five different geographical locations of Ahmedabad, train them as paralegals, give them legal support and empowe

-Awareness and information sharing on Domestic violence Act 2005, Zero FIR, RTE, 2013 amendment etc. has increased by making posters and pamphlets and sharing them with police stations, health centers and other NGOs and CBOs
+Awareness and information sharing on Domestic violence Act 2005, Zero FIR, RTE, 2013 amendment etc. to ensure safety of women and protection of their rights within the family, the neighborhood and the society.

 ARTICLES & WRITE-UPS